 Heat is a hazard in many Australian workplaces, whether work is performed indoors or outdoors.
-To help you identify hazards in your workplace you should talk to workers, including any health and safety representatives, and other duty holders.
+To help you identify hazards in your workplace you should talk to workers, including health and safety representatives, and other duty holders.
 You can also talk to businesses similar to yours to understand the risks of heat in your workplace.